 The Shares have been listed on the Stock Exchange since the Listing Date.
 The Group is committed to maintaining high standards of corporate governance to safeguard the interests of shareholders of the Company (the "Shareholders") and to enhance corporate value and accountability.
-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 of the Listing Rules.
+The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
 The Company will continue to review and enhance its corporate governance practices to ensure compliance with the CG Code.

 The Company has adopted the principles and code provisions of the CG Code as the basis of the Company's corporate governance practices enabling its shareholders to evaluate, and the CG Code has been applicable to the Company with effect from the Listing Date.
-Save as disclosed below, the Company has complied with all the applicable code provisions set out in the CG Code during the year ended 31 December 2023 and up to the date of this report.
+Save as disclosed below, the Company has complied with all the applicable code provisions set out in the CG Code during the year ended 31 December 2024 and up to the date of this report.